mehulagg/gitlab_test/doc/development/documentation/index.md

 `markdownlint` can be used [on the command line](https://github.com/igorshubovych/markdownlint-cli#markdownlint-cli--), either on a single Markdown file or on all Markdown files in a project.
-For example, to run `markdownlint` on all documentation in the [`gitlab-ce` project](https://gitlab.com/gitlab-org/gitlab-ce), run the following commands from within your `gitlab-ce` project root directory, which will automatically detect the [`.markdownlint.json`](#markdownlint-configuration) config file in the root of the project, and test all files in `/doc` and its subdirectories:
+For example, to run `markdownlint` on all documentation in the [`gitlab-foss` project](https://gitlab.com/gitlab-org/gitlab-foss), run the following commands from within your `gitlab-foss` project root directory, which will automatically detect the [`.markdownlint.json`](#markdownlint-configuration) config file in the root of the project, and test all files in `/doc` and its subdirectories: